Cambridge Platform: Congregational polity

 The platform is organized into a preface and 17 chapters.
 The preface, written by John Cotton, counters various criticisms leveled against the New England churches and defends their orthodoxy.
 The first four chapters explain that congregational polity is the only form of church government authorized in the Bible.

 A Congregational church is defined as "a company of saints by calling, united into one body by a holy covenant, for the public worship of God, and the mutual edification one of another, in the fellowship of the Lord Jesus."
 A local church is a "visible political union" that saints enter into by voluntary, mutual consent on the basis of a church covenant.
 This distinguished the Congregationalists from the Roman Catholic Church and the Church of England, in which everyone within a certain region was given membership in the church.

 The platform states that a church should operate under a mixed government, with elements of monarchy (Jesus Christ is king and head of the church), democracy (congregational governance) and aristocracy (rule by officers).
 The authority given to the congregation includes choosing its own officers, admitting new church members, public censure, excommunication, and restoration to church fellowship.

 Church officers

+Extraordinary

+The extraordinary offices of the church are Apostle, Prophet and Evangelist; extraordinarily called during Christ's ministry and whose offices "ended with themselves."

+Ordinary

+The ordinary (ongoing) offices are Pastor, Teacher, Ruling Elder and Deacon.

+Elder

+Pastor, teacher and ruling elder are each types of elder.Of elders, who are also in scripture called bishops, some attend chiefly to the ministry of the word, as the pastors and teachers; others attend especially unto rule, who are therefore called ruling elders.

+Pastor

+The office of pastor and teacher, appears to be distinct.
+The pastor's special work is, to attend to exhortation, and therein to administer a word of wisdom ...